DmxLarchey/Kruskal-Higman/README.md

 Notice that to import it in a development, as with `Kruskal-AlmostFull`, one should consistently choose between:
-- the `Prop`-bounded version accessed via eg `Require Import KruskalHigmanProp`;
+- the `Prop`-bounded version accessed via eg `From KruskalHigmanProp Require ...`;
-- or the `Type`-bounded version via eg `Require Import KruskalHigmanType`.
+- or the `Type`-bounded version via eg `From KruskalHigmanType Require ...`.

 Mixing both versions is possible is possible but hard and not recommended due to the total overlap of the namespaces except for the prefixes `KruskalHigman{Prop,Type}`.